 And yet, it’s huge.
-The threat of bioterror has been increasing exponentially in recent years as a direct result of new technological advancements and rising availability of tools and knowledge necessary to conduct it.
+The threat of bioterrorism has been increasing exponentially in recent years as a direct result of new technological advancements and the rising availability of tools and knowledge necessary to conduct it.

 Anyone with a working knowledge of genome editing and virus/bacteria functions could find a method to modify a pathogen to become incredibly more dangerous.

 Even the CDC considers this a large and important threat.
-Still, not much is being done to prepare or calculate risks in regards to bio attacks.
+Still, not much is being done to prepare or calculate risks in regard to bioattacks.

 I see it as something that would-be terrorists would use as a much more efficient means of achieving their goals in the long-run.
 Especially over the typical physical or chemical attacks as the tech continues to evolve.

 For this reason, getting a discussion started on it is very important.
 Explaining some of the methods, reasons, and consequences will help stir up some more serious conversations on the topic.